hugeinc/HGDependencyInjection/README.md

 #### Parent Class Instantiation via Constructor Implementation

-Once the constructor has been registered, a dependency injected instance can be instantiated using the service container.
+Once the constructor has been registered, the object can be instantiated with all the injected dependencied using the service container.

 ```
 DIParentViewController *p = [self.serviceContainer newInstanceForClass:[DIParentViewController class]];